atsushieno/ktmidi/README.md

     - `ktmidi-jvm-desktop` module contains ALSA backend (`AlsaMidiAccess`), as well as [RtMidi](https://github.com/thestk/rtmidi) backend (`RtMidiAccess`) via [atsushieno/rtmidi-javacpp](https://github.com/atsushieno/rtmidi-javacpp) for Linux and MacOS
       - Windows needs JavaCPP build improvements and left unsupported (it does not matter, WinMM does not support virtual ports either way)
     - `ktmidi-native-ext` module contains RtMidi *native* backend (`RtMidiNativeAccess`) for Kotlin-Native. `player-sample-native` sample app uses it.
-  - For Kotlin/Native and Apple OSes (macOS, iOS, etc.) there is `TraditionalCoreMidiAccess` that supports access to MIDI 1.0 devices.
-Hopefully modern MIDI 2.0 based implementation will follow.
+  - For Kotlin/Native and Apple OSes (macOS, iOS, etc.) there are `UmpCoreMidiAccess` (supports access to MIDI 2.0 and 1.0 devices, only on newer OSes) and `TraditionalCoreMidiAccess` (supports access to MIDI 1.0 devices).
   - For Kotlin/JS, `JzzMidiAccess` which wraps [Jazz-Soft JZZ](https://jazz-soft.net/doc/JZZ/) is included in `ktmidi` module.
 It should cover both node.js and web browsers.
   - For Kotlin/Wasm on browsers, `WebMidiAccess` in `ktmidi` module makes use of Web MIDI API directly.
 (Node/Deno via wasmWasi is not covered yet.)
 - `MidiMusic` and `Midi2Music` : represents Standard MIDI File format structure, with reader and writer.
 (MIDI 2.0 support only partially based on standard; `Midi2Track` follows MIDI Clip File specification but there is no multi-track comparable specification to SMF for MIDI 2.0 yet.)